vishrut123vyas/html-website/README.md

 # html-website
-A webpage which shows weather of some cities
+A webpage which shows weather of some cities.